Quickstart: Enable SSH and RDP over an IoT Hub device stream by using a C proxy application (preview)

 git clone https://github.com/Azure/azure-iot-sdk-c.git --recursive -b public-preview

-You should expect this operation to take several minutes to complete.
+You should expect this operation to take a few minutes.

 cd azure-iot-sdk-c mkdir cmake cd cmake